elmfer/blog/content/threads/uta-bootcamp/comments/learning-regex.md

 I went ahead and included a use case for using this regex as the introduction.
 Then, I will briefly explain how the pattern of an IP address is broken down so that its pieces can be futher explained.

 To note, I am using [RegExr](https://regexr.com/) to test the regex and to get detailed explanation for each regex component.
+This website gives a detailed overview on what each of the regex syntax does, so my tutorial is going to be mostly based upon that.

+I had to rewatch **Web Dev Simplified**'s [video](https://www.youtube.com/watch?v=rhzKDrUiJVk) because I did not understood what the `?:` inside of a group means.
+Turns out, you can do operations post-match on substrings (groups) of a match, but they are not going to be used since the regex's job is to just verify an IP address.